Sour Cherry Relish (adapted from Madhur Jaffery's World Vegetarian):

 Another job for the food processor.
 Mix all ingredients together (including reserved ancho liquid.)
 Also great over tofu or grilled veggies!

-And this is what I'll be eating for lunch over the next few days-- Black Bean and Espresso Chili!3 tbsp olive oil
+And this is what I'll be eating for lunch over the next few days-- Black Bean and Espresso Chili!

 1 onion, chopped